Large and dangerous tornado touches down in Kansas City

 TOPEKA, Kan. – A large and dangerous tornado touched down on the western edge of Kansas City, Kansas, Tuesday and was headed toward a heavily populated and popular entertainment and shopping area, the National Weather Service said.

-The NWS issues a "tornado emergency" for the area known as the Legends Outlets for shopping near where the Kansas Speedway hosts NASCAR races.
+The NWS issued a "tornado emergency" for the area known as the Legends Outlets near where the Kansas Speedway hosts NASCAR races.

 Damage reports were not immediately available.

-The NWS later expanded the tornado warning to include all of the Kansas City area including the part of the city in Missouri.
+The NWS later expanded the tornado warning to include all of the Kansas City area including the Missouri side of the city.

 "The heart of KC is in this tornado warning!
 This is a dangerous situation.
 TAKE SHELTER NOW!" the NWS Kansas City office tweeted.